j-u-p-iter/redux-socket-provider/README.md

 - package provides set of react hooks to organize socket communication on client side.
 You won't use socket api directly in your code base.
 Instead you'll use react hooks api.
 - we splitted socket's messages on three different groups.
 For each group of messages we created separate group of hooks to handle these messages.
 - hooks provide ability to process loading process, handle errors and successful results.
-- package dispatches set of redux actions you can use to store handle data in your application.
+- package dispatches set of redux actions you can use to handle data in your application.